unlistedphenomena/nexuswizz/src/content/guides/how-to-register-an-ethereum-account/index.md

 Once you have decided on a specific wallet, visit their official website or app store, download and install it.
 All of them should be free.

-## Step 4: Open the app and generate or import your Ethereum account
+## Step 4: Open the app and generate or import your nexus account

 The first time you open your new wallet you might be asked to choose between creating a new account or importing an existing one.
 Click on the new account creation.